 - Rinse bowl if reusing to prepare the pecan topping.

-- Combine pecans, 2 tablespoons melted coconut oil, 3 tablespoons maple syrup, and cinnamon.
+- Combine pecans, 2 tablespoons melted coconut oil, 3 tablespoons maple syrup, and 1 teaspoon cinnamon.
 Stir with a spoon to evenly coat the pecans.
 Add in the almond flour and stir.
 Use a fork if the flour climbs together.
 Pour over the sweet potato casserole.

 - Cover with foil and bake for 25 minutes.
 Remove foil and bake another 5 minutes.
 Keep an eye on the pecans during the last five minutes to prevent burning.